Lindsey Graham: Taxation

 Although Graham signed Grover Norquist's Taxpayer Protection Pledge in June 2012, he went on record supporting the closure of tax loopholes without compensating decreases in other tax revenue, saying, "We're so far in debt that if you don't give up some ideological ground, the country sinks."

 Trade

-The Cato Institute's Center for Trade Policy Studies identifies Graham, during his U.S. House and U.S. Senate tenure, as having a mostly protectionist and pro-subsidies voting record.
+The Cato Institute's Center for Trade Policy Studies identifies Graham, during his U.S. House and U.S. Senate tenure, as having had a mostly protectionist and pro-subsidies voting record.

 2015 Charleston church shooting and Confederate flag issue

 After a mass shooting at a historic African American church in Charleston on June 17, 2015, Graham canceled all campaign events to return to South Carolina.
 In response to questions from the press regarding the calls from some to remove the Confederate flag at a war memorial on the South Carolina State Capitol grounds, Graham said, "Well, at the end of the day it's time for people in South Carolina to revisit that decision.
 [That] would be fine with me, but this is part of who we are."
 He continued, "The flag represents to some people a civil war, and that was the symbol of one side.
 To others it's a racist symbol, and it's been used by people—it's been used in a racist way."
 Of the shooter responsible for the incident, Graham said, "We're not going to give this a guy an excuse about a book he might have read, or a movie he watched, or a song he listened to, or a symbol out anywhere.
 It's him ... not the flag."

 In a statement issued later, Graham said, "There can be no doubt that the shooting ... was racially motivated and signals to all of us that the scars of our history are still with us today.
 This murderer said he wanted to start a race war; he has failed miserably.
 In Charleston this weekend, I saw a community coming together.
 I saw people seeking solace in what they share together, not in what makes them different."